apache/shardingsphere/document/current/content/manual/sharding-jdbc/usage/hint.en.md

 HintManager hintManager = HintManager.getInstance();
 ```

-### Add sharding columns and sharding values
+### Add Sharding Key Value

-- To add Sharding columns and corresponding data of data source by hintManager.addDatabaseShardingValue.
+- Use `hintManager.addDatabaseShardingValue` to add sharding key value of data source.
-- To add Sharding columns and corresponding data of table by hintManager.addTableShardingValue.
+- Use `hintManager.addTableShardingValue` to add sharding key value of table.

-> In the case of sharding databases without sharding tables, you can use `hintManager.setDatabaseShardingValue` method to add sharding value to force routing to only one database.
+> Users can use `hintManager.setDatabaseShardingValue` to add shards in hint route to some certain sharding database without sharding tables.
-In this way, the SQL parsing and rewriting phases are skipped to improve overall execution efficiency.
+In this way, SQL parsing and rewriting phase will be skipped and the overall enforcement efficiency can be enhanced.

 ### Clean sharding columns and sharding values

-The added Sharding columns and corresponding data are saved in ThreadLocal, so you need to clean the content of the ThreadLocal by calling hintManager.close() after the end of the operations.
+Sharding keys are saved in `ThreadLocal`, so it is necessary to use `hintManager.close()` to clear the content in `ThreadLocal`.

-__hintManager implement AutoCloseable interface, and it is recommended to use the *Try with resource* to clean automatically.__
+__`HintManager` is implemented with `AutoCloseable` interface.
+Recommend to use `try with resource` to automatically close it.__

 ### Code example: